 Tata Motors on Thursday reported a sale of 66,609 units of vehicles in March.
-The sales were six-fold higher compared to 11,012 units sold in March 2020.
+The sales were six-fold higher compared to the 11,012 units sold in March 2020.
 Sales were severely hit in March last year as Covid cases surged during the period across the country.

 Further, Girish Wagh, President, Commercial Vehicles Business Unit, Tata Motors said: “Commercial vehicle domestic sale in Q4 FY21 at 98,966 units was 20 per cent higher than the previous quarter, continuing its sequential growth.
 It was also higher by 59 per cent over Q4 FY20.”